 Source: Regpack

-Its online payment forms are PCI-2 compliant, meaning that your clients’ information is completely secure.
+Its online payment forms are PCI-2 compliant, meaning your clients’ information is completely secure.

 Even if mistakes happen, Regpack has automatic payment retries and tools that allow you to identify problems quickly.
 The system can also send failed payment notices if necessary.